dvcarrillo/dynamic-list/README.md

 # dynamic-list
-Program that creates, shows and releases from memory a dynamic lineal list.
+Program that creates, manages and releases from memory a dynamic list.